 Want to get a mortgage after Bankruptcy?
-Give us a call (0800 044 3194) or complete the form below to speak to one of our experts
+Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you back

 How to get a Mortgage after Bankruptcy

 During the Credit Crunch (2009-13) everyone found it more difficult to get a mortgage.
 If you had been bankrupt it was almost impossible.
 However things have changed.
 Once you are discharged there are now lenders who will consider you.